ember-learn/guides-source/guides/release/upgrading/editions.md

 - `attributeBindings`

 Instead, you can do these directly in your template.
-Here are some before and after examples of each API, converted from classic components to Glimmer
+Here are some before and after examples of each API, converted from classic components:
-components:

 - `tagName`